 Polestar 1: specs, price and on-sale date

-The plug-in hybrid Polestar 1 coupe is entering its final production run
+The plug-in hybrid Polestar 1 coupe special edition celebrates the car's final production run

 Polestar 1 styling

 It was billed as the first car from Polestar, but Volvo’s influence is obvious in the way the Polestar 1 looks.
 Effectively, it’s a shorter, 2+2 coupe version of the Volvo S90 saloon.
 The grille and ‘Thor’s Hammer’ headlights certainly look very like what you see on the front of everything from the S60 to the XC90.

 Inside, too, the arrangement of the dashboard – with its large, portrait touchscreen – the air vents and even the gear selector are all pure Volvo.
 Mind you, that’s no bad thing, as Volvo makes some of the smartest and most comfortable interiors on the market.
 The one thing you'll notice from these pictures is that the steering wheel is on the left, as it is on every Polestar 1.

 Hailed as an ‘electric performance hybrid’, the Polestar 1 certainly has the vital statistics to back up the name.
 It combines a turbocharged 2.0-litre engine that powers the front wheels with a starter-motor generator and electric motors to power the rear wheels, and the result is a total output of 599bhp and a 0-62mph time of just over four seconds.

 And with a 34kWh battery, the company says the Polestar 1 can run for 80 zero-emission miles at motorway speeds.
 To cope with the performance, the Polestar 1 has active suspension developed by specialist Ohlins that can be configured by the driver.
 According to Polestar, the suspension can react to changes in the road surface in less than two milliseconds.